developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 ## WebServer
 ### Enabled
 Determines whether a web server will be running locally on the device to service the application.
-When multiple Webview applications are deployed, all can run from a single embedded server or use discrete servers, each running on a different port.
+When multiple webview applications are deployed, all can run from a single embedded server or use discrete servers, each running on a different port.

 **Possible Values**